mikeraab/docker101/Participant-Guide.md

 $ docker run hello-world
 ```

-Since the "hello-world" image is not available locally on the host, the command automatically pulls the hello-world image from the public Docker Hub and runs the container in the foreground.
+Since the "hello-world" image is not available locally on the host, the command automatically pulls the hello-world image from the public Docker Hub image repository and runs the container in the foreground.

 **Congratulations, you have just run your first Docker container!**